Anatomy of a Perfect Signal: Building Prompts That Cannot Hallucinate

 "Write a function to validate email addresses in Python"

-Output: A regex-based validator with 3 bugs (does not handle quoted local parts, fails on IDN domains, allows consecutive dots).
-Model presented it as complete and correct.
+Output: A regex-based validator with 3 bugs.
+It does not handle quoted local parts.
+It fails on IDN domains.
+It allows consecutive dots.
+The model said it was complete and correct.

 After: sinc Prompt

-Output: Structural parser (not regex) handling all RFC 5322 edge cases.
-18 test cases covering quoted local parts, IDN, consecutive dots, max length, and Unicode.
-Zero bugs in automated testing against the RFC 5322 errata test suite.
+Output: A structural parser (not regex) that handles all RFC 5322 edge cases.
+18 test cases cover quoted local parts, IDN, consecutive dots, max length, and Unicode.
+Zero bugs appeared when tested against the RFC 5322 errata test suite.

 Task 2: Data Analysis